-Our first look will be to the United States, which is the world's largest Christian nation by population.
-The figures below have been calculated from data in a 2008 study by the Pew Research Center and represent the beliefs and values of more than 251 million Protestants, Catholics, Mormons, Jehovah's witnesses, and Orthodox Christians.
+Christianity is the world's largest organized religion.
+But what do Christians believe?
+The figures below have been calculated from research conducted by the Pew Research Center.
+For the United States, they represent the beliefs and values of more than 251 million Protestants, Catholics, Mormons, Jehovah's witnesses, and Orthodox Christians.
 For Latin America, they represent the views of 520 million (largely Catholic) Christians.

 The United States